 The past few years have seen the retail industry undergo a huge transformation.
 Customers are swapping the high streets for the comfort of their own home when it comes to making purchases.
 Online shopping is not right for every purchase and every person however, so there remain many factors that affect the way that we shop and more importantly how we shop.
-Some of these factors are out of the control of High Street stores – but retailers can take steps to ensure that customers have a great experience in their store.
+Some of these factors are out of the control of High Street stores – but deploying retail queue management solutions can help ensure customers have a great experience in their store.

 Current technology trends in the retail customer experience